Updated on 2026-06-09 GMT+08:00

 • The value can be OBS or PFS.

-Storage Path: Set the OBS path for storing notebook data.
+Storage Path: Click Select to set the OBS path for storing notebook data.
 If you want to use existing files or data, upload them to the specified OBS path.
+Storage Path must be set to a specific directory in an OBS bucket rather than the root directory of the OBS bucket.

 Secret: Select an existing secret or click Create on the right to create one.
 On the displayed DEW console, create a secret.
 Enter accessKeyId and secretAccessKey under Key, and enter the AKs/SKs obtained from My Credentials > Access Keys under Value.